atelier-saulx/based/docs/migration.md

 Please make sure to include the `@based/functions` package in your project, where you can find function signatures, types, and helper functions useful for development.

-Users will now be able to deploy five types of functions:
+Users will now be able to deploy several types of functions:

+- `authorize`: specific type used for Authorize functions, either global or function-specific
 - `function`: these are pieces of code which have side-effects, ie: `db:set`
 - `query`: functions used to observe and retrieve data, ie: `db`
 - `stream`: functions used to stream data to, for example to upload files